Radon mitigation: Testing

 The first step in mitigation is testing.
-No level of radiation is considered completely safe, but as it cannot be totally eliminated, governments around the world have set various action levels to provide guidance on when radon concentrations should be reduced.
+No level of radiation is considered completely safe, but as it cannot be eliminated, governments around the world have set various action levels to provide guidance on when radon concentrations should be reduced.
 The World Health Organization's International Radon Project has recommended an action level of 100 Bq/m3 (2.7 pCi/L) for radon in the air.
 Radon in the air is considered to be a larger health threat than radon in domestic water.
 The US Environmental Protection Agency recommendation is to not test for radon in water unless a radon in air test shows concentrations above the action level.
-However, some U.S. states, such as Maine where radon levels are higher than the national average, recommend that all well water should be tested for radon.
+However, in some U.S. states such as Maine where radon levels are higher than the national average, it is recommend that all well water should be tested for radon.
 The U.S. government has not set an action level for radon in water.

 Air-radon levels fluctuate naturally on a daily and seasonal basis.
 A short term test (90 days or less) might not be an accurate assessment of a home's average radon level, but is recommended for initial testing to quickly determine unhealthy conditions.
 Transient weather such as wind and changes in barometric pressure can affect short-term concentrations as well as ventilation, such as open windows and the operation of exhaust fans.

 Testing for radon in the air is accomplished using passive or active devices placed in the building.
 Some devices are promptly sent to a laboratory for analysis, others calculate the results on-site including digital Radon detectors.
 Radon-in-water testing requires a water sample being sent to a laboratory.

 Retesting is recommended in several situations, for example, before spending money on the installation of a mitigation system.
 Test results which exceed accuracy tolerances also require re-testing.
 When a mitigation system installation is warranted, a retest after the system is functional is advised to be sure the system is effectively reducing the radon concentration below the action level, and after any mitigation system repairs such as replacing a fan unit.
 The US EPA recommends retesting homes with radon problems every two years to ensure proper system function.
 Due to the vast fluctuation in indoor radon levels, the EPA recommends all homes be tested at least once every five years.